-If you are thinking of a separation or divorce, before discussing any arrangement with your spouse, contact our Phoenix law office exclusively representing men's and fathers' rights to make arrangements for a free consultation.
+If you are thinking of a separation or divorce, before discussing any arrangement with your spouse, contact our Phoenix law office for a free consultation.
 Men sometimes think it will be easier to agree to temporary arrangements while proceeding with divorce or separation.
-However, a judge will look at your behavior as an indication of the strength of your position regarding your access to your children.
-Any agreement you enter into that limits your access to your children is likely to be used as a pattern of conduct for a final divorce decree, or custody order.
+However, a judge may look at your behavior as an indication of the strength of your position regarding your access to your children.
+Any agreement you enter into that limits your access to your children could be used as a pattern of conduct for a final divorce decree or custody order.

 Primary Custody, Joint Custody, Physical, Legal — What Do They Mean For You?

 There are a variety of custody options available.
 We can help you determine what arrangement fits your goals and your family's needs, including: